Dirck Coornhert: Works

-In addition to the 1566 manifesto, Coornhert wrote a treatise against the capital punishment of heretics, a pamphlet defending the rebellion of the United Provinces, a preface to the Dutch grammar published by the Society of Rhetoricians of Amsterdam, and a number of poems, including, according to some, the popular song, Wilhelmus van Nassouwe.
+In addition to the 1566 manifesto, Coornhert wrote a treatise against the capital punishment of heretics, a pamphlet defending the rebellion of the United Provinces, a preface to the Dutch grammar published by the Society of Rhetoricians of Amsterdam, and several poems, including, according to some, the popular song, Wilhelmus van Nassouwe.
 Others, however, attributed it to Philip van Marnix.
-In 1586 he produced his original masterpiece, the Zedekunst ("Art of Ethics").
+In 1586, he produced his original masterpiece, the Zedekunst ("Art of Ethics").
+In 1587, he published Boeventucht, an essay about the punishment of the ruffians.

 By the time he died in 1590, his Dutch translation of the New Testament (following the Latin version of Erasmus) was left unfinished.
-His collected works, in prose and verse, were published in 1630 in 3 volumes.
+His collected prose and verse works were published in 1630 in 3 volumes.

 Isaac D'Israeli called him "one of the fathers of Dutch literature, and even of their arts."